JuliaMath/Roots.jl/README.md

 [![Build Status](https://github.com/JuliaMath/Roots.jl/workflows/CI/badge.svg)](https://github.com/JuliaMath/Roots.jl/actions)
 [![codecov](https://codecov.io/gh/JuliaMath/Roots.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/JuliaMath/Roots.jl)

-This package contains simple routines for finding roots of continuous scalar functions of a single real variable.
+This package contains simple routines for finding roots, or zeros, of scalar functions of a single real variable.
 The `find_zero` function provides the primary interface.
+The basic call is `find_zero(f, x0, [M], [p]; kws...)` where, typically, `f` is a function, `x0` a starting point or bracketing interval,  `M` is used to adjust the default algorithms used, and `p` can be used to pass in parameters.

-It supports various algorithms through the specification of a method.
-These include:
+The various algorithms include:

 * Bisection-like algorithms.
-For functions where a bracketing interval is known (one where `f(a)` and `f(b)` have alternate signs), the `Bisection` method can be specified.
-For most floating point number types, bisection occurs in a manner exploiting floating point storage conventions.
-For others, an algorithm of Alefeld, Potra, and Shi is used.
-These methods are guaranteed to converge.
+For functions where a bracketing interval is known (one where `f(a)` and `f(b)` have alternate signs), a bracketing method, like `Bisection`, can be specified.
+The default is `Bisection`, for most floating point number types, employed in a manner exploiting floating point storage conventions.
+For other number types (e.g. `BigFloat`), an algorithm of Alefeld, Potra, and Shi is used by default.
+These default methods are guaranteed to converge.
+Other bracketing methods are available.

-* Several derivative-free methods are implemented.
+* Several derivative-free algorithms.
 These  are specified through the methods `Order0`, `Order1` (the secant method), `Order2` (the Steffensen method), `Order5`, `Order8`, and `Order16`.
 The number indicates, roughly, the order of convergence.
-The `Order0` method is the default, and the most robust, but may take many more function calls to converge.
-The higher order methods promise higher order (faster) convergence, though don't always yield results with fewer function calls than `Order1` or `Order2`.
+The `Order0` method is the default, and the most robust, but may take  more function calls to converge, as it employs a bracketing method when possible.
+The higher order methods promise faster convergence, though don't always yield results with fewer function calls than `Order1` or `Order2`.
 The methods `Roots.Order1B` and `Roots.Order2B` are superlinear and quadratically converging methods independent of the multiplicity of the zero.

-* There are historic methods that require a derivative or two:
+* There are historic algorithms that require a derivative or two to be specified:
   `Roots.Newton` and `Roots.Halley`. `Roots.Schroder` provides a
   quadratic method, like Newton's method, which is independent of the multiplicity of the zero.

-* There are several non-exported methods, such as, `Roots.Brent()`, `FalsePosition`, `Roots.A42`, `Roots.AlefeldPotraShi`,
+* There are several non-exported algorithms, such as, `Roots.Brent()`, `FalsePosition`, `Roots.A42`, `Roots.AlefeldPotraShi`,
   `Roots.LithBoonkkampIJzermanBracket`, and
   `Roots.LithBoonkkampIJzerman`.